This page covers tropes found in The Simpsons.

-Cobweb Of Disuse: When the family goes to the library to do research for school they find no books and cobwebs on the shelves.
-So Marge tells them stories of Henry VIII, Sacagawea and Mozart.
+- Cobweb of Disuse: When the family goes to the library to do research for school they find no books and cobwebs on the shelves.
+So Marge tells them stories of Henry VIII, Sacagawea and Wolfgang Amadeus Mozart.

 Homer: Yeah, but your mom paid for that!